rt-net/sciurus17_ros/sciurus17_examples/README.md

 ### neck_joint_trajectory_example.py

-This is an example code to change angles of the neck.
+This is an example to change angles of the neck.

 Run a node with command: